albertogaspar/dts/README.md

 #### Available architectures
 Included architetures are:
 - **Recurrent Neural Networks** (Elmann, LSTM, GRU) with different trainig procedure:
-  - _MIMO_: a Dense Network is used to map the last state of the RNN to the output space of size n<sub>O</sub>.
+  - [X] _MIMO_: a Dense Network is used to map the last state of the RNN to the output space of size n<sub>O</sub>.
     The training and inference procedures are the same.

     <p align="center">
       <img src="./images/rnn_MIMO.png" width="50%" height="50%"/>
     </p>

-  - _Recurrent_: The RNN is trained to predict the next step, i.e. the output space during training has size 1.
+  - [X] _Recursive_: The RNN is trained to predict the next step, i.e. the output space during training has size 1.
 During inference, the network is fed with (part of) the input plus it's own predictions in a recurrent fashion until an ouput vector of length n<sub>O</sub> is obtained.